vatthaphon/Article_Viriyopase2016/README.md

 ## Introduction<a name="Introduction"/>
 <p align="justify">This repository provides the implementation of the methods and algorithms described in the paper "Cooperation and competition of gamma oscillation mechanisms".
 The main goal of this study is to numerically investigate how ING and PING interact when both co-exist in a network.
-We generally find that the network assumes either ING or PING depending on which mechanisms have higher intrinsic frequency.</p>
+We generally find that the network assumes either ING or PING depending on which mechanism has higher intrinsic frequency.</p>

-You can find the full paper [here] (To be filled).

 ## Installation<a name="Installation"/>
 - Matlab 2015.
 - GNU C compiler.